Immortal Souls

 Immortal Souls is a melodic death metal band from Kokkola, Finland, formed in 1991.
 They released a split album and their debut on Little Rose Productions in the late 1990s and early 2000s.
-In 2002, Immortal Souls signed with Dutch label Fear Dark which released their second and third album as well as a compilation.
+In 2002, Immortal Souls signed with Dutch label Fear Dark, which released their second and third album as well as a compilation.
 They have performed at Tuska Open Air Metal Festival.
-Their musical style is characterized by their use of melodic guitar riffs and singing which shifts between growls and shouting.
-Their music has been called winter metal since Immortal Souls utilizes frosty metaphors in their lyrics and usually creates a cold, wintry atmosphere.
+Their style uses melodic guitar riffs, growls, and shouting.
 The album Wintereich was released in 2007 in Europe on Dark Balance and in the USA through Facedown Records.